pmean/pmean.github.io/data/5510-02-objectives.md

 ---
-title: "MEDB 5510, Clinical Research Methods, Module02, Planning and ethical conduct of research
+title: "MEDB 5510, Clinical Research Methods, Module02
 ---

-### Learning objectives
+#### Module02, Planning and ethical conduct of research, Learning objectives

 + To describe the variety of research that can be conducted while doing clinical research.